tdhris/HackBulgaria/Week4/Movie_Catalog/README.md

 Rating: 5

 ```
-*Note*: If the movie has not been rated yet, the default rating is 5

 ### Rating movies
+You can change the rating of the movie corresponding to the movie_id you provide.
+Here's how this should go:
 ```
 > list_movies
 [1] "12 Angry Men" (1957)